pmichaillat/wunk/README.md

 # Resolving New Keynesian Anomalies With Wealth in the Utility Function: Phase Diagrams

-This repository contains the phase diagrams in the paper "Resolving New Keynesian Anomalies With Wealth in the Utility Function", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economics and Statistics](https://doi.org/10.1162/rest_a_00893) in May 2021.
+This repository contains the phase diagrams from the paper "Resolving New Keynesian Anomalies With Wealth in the Utility Function", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economics and Statistics](https://doi.org/10.1162/rest_a_00893) in May 2021.

 ## Paper webpage